GenLancelot/Console-File-Explorer/README.md

 You can find documentation(PL) in pdf file

-Work on Windows, doesnt work on visual studio (dirent.h)
+Work on Windows, compilation failing on visual studio (dirent.h)